stfc-sciml/e2e/case1/README.md

 |---------|--------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------|
 | RELION tutorial | [Wong et al, eLife 2014](http://dx.doi.org/10.7554/eLife.03080) | 0.08 | Small dataset from the Relion tutorial for rapid testing of setup.
 Cryo-EM structure of the Plasmodium falciparum 80S ribosome bound to the anti-protozoan drug emetine |
 | Rabbit muscle aldolase  | [EMPIAR 10338](https://www.ebi.ac.uk/pdbe/emdb/empiar/entry/10338/)          | 1.4      | Rabbit muscle aldolase movies obtained using a Talos Arctica (200 kV) equipped with a K2.|

+## Results
+A detailed breakdown of results can be found in [case1/docs/RESULTS.md](case1/docs/RESULTS.md)